satellitecomponent/Neurite/README.md

 ## Bridging Fractals and Thought

-Drawing inspiration from chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that shape the fabric of creative thinking.
-Our virtually limitless fractal workspace blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.
-Nodes, each encompassing text, images, videos, code, or AI agents — all interweave within a dynamic, self-similar tapestry of thought.
+Drawing inspiration from chaos theory and graph theory, Neurite unveils the hidden patterns and intricate interconnections that shape creative thinking.
+To do this, we have developed a virtually limitless fractal workspace that blends the mesmerizing complexity of the Mandelbrot set with contemporary mind mapping techniques.
+Why?
+Fractals are not jost an aesthetic choice, their inner logic is ingrainded into a number of natural and constructive phenomena ranging from [polynomial equations](https://www.youtube.com/watch?v=-RdOwhmqP5s), to [art](https://www.nature.com/articles/20833), and even the [cpsmic web](https://cosmicweb.kimalbrecht.com/).
+Nodes, each encompassing text, images, videos, code, or AI agents — interweave within a dynamic, self-similar microcosm of thought.

 ### `Complexity Inspires Creativity`
 Whether you're a researcher, writer, artist, developer, innovator, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
 It provides a multifaceted landscape for complex thinking, stimulating creative exploration across ever-branching fractal pathways.